AlexKordic/The-real-history-of-async-networking/README.md

 With the release of Linux 2.5.44 we got an upgrade to the event-system via the epoll syscalls. epoll is what is being used today and is what allows any networking server to scale to millions of connections without having to perform a linear seach like poll does.

 ## libevent (2002)
 A cross-platform async event-loop written in C that wraps epoll and kqueue in an easy to use interface.
-Grandfather of libuv
+Grandfather of libuv.

 ## NGINX (2004)
 Async modern webserver, load-balancer and proxy written in C. Very popular still to this date.

 ## ASIO (2005)
-Boost ASIO is one of the most widely known asyncronous and modern C++ networking libraries to date.
+Boost ASIO is one of the most widely known asynchronous and modern C++ networking libraries to date.
 Work initially started 2003 and the library was committed into Boost 2005.

 ## Node.js (2009)
 "Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient."